JuliaData/DataFrames.jl/docs/src/man/missing.md

    3 │       3       6
 ```

+Note that a column selector can be passed as a second positional argument to
+[`allowmissing`](@ref) and [`allowmissing!`](@ref) to restrict the change to
+only some columns in our data frame).

 Now let us perform a reverse operation by disallowing missing values in `df`.
+We
-We know that column `:y` does not contain missing values so we can do:
+know that column `:y` does not contain missing values so we can use the
+[`disallowmissing`](@ref) function passing a column selector as a second
+positional argument:

 ```jldoctest missings
 julia> disallowmissing(df, :y)